wonsunahn/CS1632_JavaAssessment/README.md

 ## Description

 The purpose of this exercise is to assess your Java programming skills coming to this class.
-Please submit by Wednesday 11:59 PM so that I may give you feedback before the add/drop deadline.
-I may recommend that some of you drop the course if your programming skills are not up to par.
-Submission of this exercise will take the place of attendance today.
-The actual score will only be used to measure your pre-existing skills and will not count towards the final grade.
+On your GradeScope feedback, I may recommend that some of you drop the course if your programming skills are not up to par.
+Credit will be given for participation but the actual score will not count towards the final grade.

 Another purpose of this exercise is to familiarize you with the workflow for this course.
 We are going to use GitHub for collaboration and source code